NEW FELCO® Victorinox Grafting Knife 3.90 50

 About Victorinox steel

-Victorinox steel is produced through the knife manufacturer of the same name.
-The company is best known for manufacturing Swiss Army Knives, however, they do also make other multi-tools, folding knives, kitchen knives and even bayonets and wrist watches.
+Victorinox steel is produced by the knife manufacturer of the same name.
+The company is best known for manufacturing Swiss Army Knives, however, they do also make other multi-tools, folding knives, kitchen knives, and even bayonets and wristwatches.
 The steels used in each of these products vary but often share similar properties.
-The standard steel used is 1.4110 though there are variations in the steel type and Rc scale depending on the where the steel is going.
+The standard steel used is 1.4110 though there are variations in the steel type and Rc scale depending on where the steel is going.
 For instance, the steel used in the blade for the swiss army knife is 1.4110, but for the springs and various steel riggings, 1.4021 and 1.4031 are used respectively.